Stained Glass

 arts and crafts stained glass

 Two 1900's Arts and Crafts styled windows were resized for a new bathroom window.
-Glass was cut from the central clear sections to narrow and added to the window to extend.
+Glass was cut from the central clear sections to narrow it and then added to the window to extend.
+From a landscape shape into a portrait position.
 Crosshill.
+Glasgow.

 Glasgow style stained glass resized